 Upon arrival, they will be given a copy of the receiving setting’s child protection policy, confirmation of local processes and confirmation of DSL arrangements.

-At Kilmorie it is not anticipated that any new staff will arrive during the period of school closure.
+At Kilmorie it is not anticipated that any volunteers or new staff will arrive during the period of school partial closure.

-In response to COVID-19, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.
-Kilmorie are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+Where Kilmorie is utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.
 Kilmorie will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
 Full details can be found at paragraph 163 of KCSIE.

 Kilmorie will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA’s ‘Teacher misconduct advice for making a referral.
 During the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk

 Whilst acknowledging the challenge of the current pandemic, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
 As such, Kilmorie will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
 This will be completed remotely by Naz Persaud, Office Manager.